aalexlu/content/ACurrent/NLP/2 Words, Lexical Semantics, and Static Word Embeddings.md

 - can you predict the output word from a vector representation of the input word

 Anological Inference
-- vector representations have some potential for analogical reasoning through vector arithmetic.
+- vector representations have some potential for analogical reasoning through vector arithmetic
--
+	- apple - apples ≈ car - cars
+	- king - man + woman ≈ queen

+## Bias
+- Allocational harms: automated systems allocate resources unfairly to different groups (access to housing, credit, parole)
+- Representational harms: automated systems represent one group less favorably than another (including demeaning them or erasing their existence).

+Low-dimensional distributed representations
+- powerful and responsible for much of gains that NNM have in NLP

+Two kinds of "training" data
+- the labeled data for a specific task (labeled sentiment for movie reviews) -> use to train a supervised model
+- general text -> used to train word distributed representations

+emoji2vec
+node2vec

+## Word Embeddings
+bit.ly/3wfq5AK